Saving Files to Bubble

 While the 'Array of Files' state does provide you with more information to save from, it requires an additional plugin and a backend workflow to work.

-While I don't officially recommend or endorse a particular JSON manipulator plugin, the below example was implemented with by Opground.
+While I don't officially recommend or endorse a particular JSON manipulator plugin, the below example was implemented with JSON Manipulator by Opground.

 Using either one of the existing events (see Events) or a trigger from your own button/existing workflow, add a workflow action that reads the 'Array of Files' state and passes each item to the API workflow defined in step 1.